How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Discussion

 \subsubsection{Assistants should provide suggestion content suited to the analyst's background}

 Analysts differ in their statistical, domain, and coding backgrounds.
-We observed that these differences affected their analysis plan and reactions to suggestions~(Sec.~\ref{sec:results_who}).
-The same suggestion considered helpful by some participants, could be found by others to be too elementary, too distracting, too distinct from their expertise (making testing its validity was prohibitively difficult), or too different from their usual analysis or coding practices to be useful (Sec. \ref{sec:results_who_expertise}).
-Therefore, assistants should match suggestion content to the analyst's background.

-In these scenarios when the suggestion is too difficult or different to comprehend, the assistant should provide options to explain further or offer additional resources (e.g., links to relevant documentation and tutorials).
-Likewise, the assistant could suggest alternative, more approachable options.
-These additional explanations or approaches could be visible through a show/hide toggle.

-In our study, the assistant did not explicitly request any information from the analyst.
-A more explicit definition of the analyst's background knowledge, such as through analyst initiative (Fig. \ref{fig:results}A), may help establish common ground.
-For instance, analysts could configure their backgrounds by providing a short bio or a completed template describing their educational background, a self-rating of their coding expertise, typical workflows, and preferences for analysis methods and software packages.
+We observed that the same suggestion considered helpful by some participants, could be found by others to be too elementary, too distracting, too far from their expertise (making correctness auditing difficult), or too different from their usual analysis or coding practices to be useful~(Sec.~\ref{sec:results_who}).
+In situations when a suggestion is too difficult or different to comprehend, the assistant should provide options to explain further or offer additional resources---e.g., links to relevant documentation and tutorials.
+Likewise, the assistant could suggest more approachable alternatives on demand.
+In our study, the assistant did not gather any information on task or background from the analyst.
+A more explicit definition of the analyst's expertise, such as through analyst initiative (Fig. \ref{fig:results}A), may help establish common ground.
+For instance, on first-usage analysts could have a quick conversation with chatbot to elicit their educational background, coding competency, and typical workflows (akin to how we asked participants about their preferred environments before the study).
 The assistant could then use this as relevant context to customize LLM-based assistant suggestions \cite{Andreas2022LanguageMA, Kirk2023PersonalisationWB}.